 particle property) to indicate their computed structural type.
 The color representing each structural type

-can be customized by double-clicking the corresponding entry in the table or, permanently, in the
+can be customized by double-clicking the corresponding entry in the table or, permanently, in the application settings dialog.

 Furthermore, the modifier emits global attributes to the data pipeline reporting the total number of particles matching

 each of the supported structural types.
 These attributes are named

 stands for the name of each structure supported by the modifier.
 These analysis statistics may be exported using OVITO’s data export function